tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 independent
 processes, is mainly designed for high performance modeling of memory-mapped bus-based systems.
-A subset of both these facilities has been implemented in SystemVerilog and is available as part of UVM.
+A subset of both these facilities has been implemented in uvm-python and is available as part of UVM.

 2.3 TLM-1 Implementation